Internal Control System

 Reporting channels are prescribed in the Epson Global Code of Conduct and accessible on the intranet.
 We inform officers, employees, and temporary workers about the channels and urge their use through Compliance Month activities every October and online courses.

-Whistleblowing system use and reports received in the Epson Group are reported regularly to the Board of Directors, Audit & Supervisory Committee, Compliance Committee, and Corporate Strategy Council.
+Whistleblowing system use and reports received in the Epson Group are reported regularly to the Board of Directors, Audit & Supervisory Committee, Compliance Committee, and Corporate Management Council.
 The identity of whistleblowers is kept confidential.

 Support System in Japan

-Our reporting channels in Japan received 93 reports, an increase of 15 over the previous fiscal year.
+Our reporting channels in Japan received 143 reports, an increase of 29 over the previous fiscal year.
 Whistleblowers reported possible cases of internal rule violations, misconduct, and lawbreaking.
 Epson responded appropriately to each of these reports.
 Aside from Epson Helplines, we set up advisory services for specific concerns for officers, employees, and temporary workers.
 This helps us to maintain and operate an environment that makes it easier to seek advice.

 Counseling and Support Services in Japan